-Payant, C., & Kim, Y. (2017).
+Payant, C., & Ki, Y. (forthcoming).
 Impact of task modality on collaborative dialogue and language development: A classroom-based study.
-International Journal of Bilingual Education and Bilingualism
+Journal of Bilingual Education and Bilingualism

-**Jung, Y., Kim, Y., & Murphy, J. (2017).
+**Jung, Y., Kim, Y., & Murphy, J. (forthcoming).
 Task repetition in learning patterns of word stress through auditory priming tasks.
-Studies in Second Language Acquisition, 319-346
+Studies in Second Language Acquisition.

-**Kim, Y., & Payant, C. (2017).
+**Kim, Y., & Payant, C. (in press, 2016).
 Impacts of task complexity on the development of L2 performance over time.
-International Review of Applied Linguistics in Language Teaching, 55,
+International Review of Applied Linguistics in Language Teaching.

-Kim, Y., & McDonough, K. (2016).
-Prime Repetition and Korean EFL Learners’ Comprehension and Production of Passives.
-International Review of Applied Linguistics in Language Teaching, 54, 319–346.
+Kim, Y., & McDonough, K. (in press, 2016).
+Prime Repetition and Korean EFL Learners' Comprehension and Production of Passives.
+International Review of Applied Linguistics in Language Teaching.